 The Vegan Diet

 The term ‘vegan’ was devised by a small group of vegetarians who established the Vegan Society after breaking away from the Leicester Vegetarian Society in England, in 1944.
 They decided to eradicate dairy, eggs and any other animal-derived goods, from their diets (in addition to not eating meat, as vegetarians do).
 Veganism is a dietary choice for some, while it is a lifestyle decision for others.
-Vegans may also avoid wearing clothing, soaps, and other goods that utilise or include animal constituents, such as leather and animal fur.
+Vegans may also avoid wearing clothing, soaps, and other goods that utilise or include animal constituents.
+These include materials such as leather and animal fur.

 Vegetarianism differs from this slightly; one of the reasons being they vary on the level of restriction.
-Vegetarians may consume things like dairy products, eggs, and honey, whilst the vegan diet strictly excludes all products with animal-based ingredients.
+Vegetarians may consume things like dairy products, eggs, and honey.
+Whilst the vegan diet strictly excludes all products with animal-based ingredients.

 There are many reasons why people decide to switch to veganism.
 Ethically, vegans believe that all organisms have the right to life and freedom.
 This is mostly due to the idea that animals may endure psychological or physical stress, as a result of farming practices.
 Some may also disparage animal products due to the environmental implications of animal agriculture.